highmobility/hmkit-fleet-v2/gradle/deploy-process.md

 ## Steps
 - update CHANGELOG.md
-- merge a pull request
+- merge a pull request to main
 - update version and create a tag. use either one of these
     - **with a gradle task**
         - call `./gradlew :hmkit-fleet:release -Prelease.useAutomaticVersion=true` to increment minor version and push